-Bajra is rich in phenolic compounds especially flavonoids which are potential anti oxidantsAntioxidants play an important role in the body’s defense system against reactive oxygen species (ROS), which are the harmful byproducts generated during normal cell aerobic respiration.
-Antioxidants are important for general health, healthy heart, anti-aging and to prevent metabolic diseases.
+Bajra is rich in phenolic compounds especially flavonoids which are potential anti oxidantsAntioxidants play an important role in the body’s defense system against reactive oxygen species (ROS), which are harmful byproducts generated during normal cell aerobic respiration.
+Antioxidants are important for general health, healthy heart, anti-aging and preventing metabolic diseases.

 The lignin and phytonutrients in the bajra act as strong antioxidants thus preventing heart-related diseases.
 This is why pearl millet is considered good for heart health.
-High amounts of magnesium present in pearl millet has been shown to control blood pressure and relieve stress.
+High amounts of magnesium present in pearl millet have been shown to control blood pressure and relieve stress.
 (5, 6)

 Like other millets, Bajra is the best option for patients with celiac disease or people looking for gluten-free foods.
 Celiac disease is a disease that occurs in the small intestine and gluten is very dangerous as it interferes with your body’s ability to absorb the nutrients from the food you eat.